2026 GTM AI Summit

 Practical takeaway

 Write down the condition that makes your buyers act.
-Not a firmographic - a situation.
+Not a firmographic, a situation.
 Then check whether you can detect it from public data.
-If yes, that's a Clay table you can build this week.
+If yes, that is a workflow you can build this week.

 Session 02 · Lead Generation